lucee/lucee-docs/docs/04.guides/04.cookbooks/43.QOQ_Sucks/page.md

 ---
-title: Query of Query Sucks
+title: Query of Queries sometimes it rocks, sometimes it sucks
 id: QOQ_Sucks
 related:
 - tag-query